TEXRail: Rolling stock

-Trinity Metro provides TEXRail service using eight Stadler FLIRT self-propelled diesel multiple units (DMU) capable of seating 229 passengers and carrying up to 488 passengers.
+Trinity Metro provides TEXRail service using eight Stadler FLIRT self-propelled diesel multiple units (DMU), TEXRail 101-108, capable of seating 229 passengers and carrying up to 488 passengers.
 In TEXRail application, the diesel power module contains two 520 kW (1400 hp Total) Deutz AG TCD 16.0 V8 engines that comply with US EPA Tier 4 emission standard, able to achieve a top speed of 130 km/h, however mainline track speed is limited to 70 mph.
 These units at 266 ft long weigh in at 352,000 lb empty (443,000 lb full load).

 The contract to purchase eight trainsets, valued at about $100 million, was awarded to Stadler in June 2015.
 The first set was delivered in October 2017, and four more sets had arrived by November 2018.
 Equipment testing and crew training started in March 2018.

 Each rail vehicle is configured with an operator cab at either end for bidirectional movement.
 At the center of the train is the power pack with two diesel engines, with a passageway to allow access to other parts of the train, and allows it to be much quieter than traditional commuter rail.
 TEXRail vehicle amenities include USB ports equipped at every seat, work tables, lap trays, a quiet car, ADA compliant level boarding, overhead luggage racks, bike racks, and a restroom near the center of each train.

+In 2019, before its delivery to Fort Worth, Stadler used the eighth and final TEXRail vehicle in a ceremony commemorating the 150th anniversary of the golden spike, which marked the completion of the first transcontinental railroad.
+The vehicle used in the ceremony was nicknamed "Spike", which was emblazoned on the vehicle's front.
+In 2024, Trinity Metro held a contest to name the other seven TEXRail trains.
+New train names are:

+Four additional FLIRT trainsets were ordered from Stadler in late 2024.
+Delivery is expected in 2027.